Teachings and philosophy of Swami Vivekananda: Personal development and religion

 In line with the influence of western ideas, Vivekananda stressed the importance of individual development.
 Swami Vivekananda realized three things are necessary to make every man great, every nation great, namely conviction of the powers of goodness; absence of jealousy and suspicion; and helping all who are trying to be and do good.
 Swami Vivekananda suggested trying to give up jealousy and conceit and learn to work unitedly for others.
 He told that purity, patience and perseverance overcome all obstacles.
 He suggested taking courage and work on.
 Patience and steady work, according to Swami Vivekananda, this is the only way to get success.

 According to Swami Vivekananda, "faith in ourselves and faith in God- this is the secret of greatness".
 Swami Vivekananda observed the history of the world is the history of a few men who had faith in themselves, and it is faith which calls out divinity within.
 So he told, if people have faith in three hundred and thirty millions of Hindu mythological gods, and in all the gods which foreigners have now and still have no faith in themselves, there will be no salvation.
 To Vivekananda, religion was not mere theory, but an actual practice to be applied in life, raising the brute into man, and man into God, stating "it is being and becoming, not hearing or acknowledging; it is the whole soul becoming changed into what it believes."
 He hated the religious rituals that were in practice during that time.
 Vivekananda also noted that meditation in isolation won't suffice:

-Society
+Social Services

 Social service

 Social service was an essential aspect of Vivekananda's ideas, and an innovation which deviated from both Advaita Vedanta and Ramakrishna.
 He nevertheless attributed these ideas to both, trying to reconcile them with his own ideas.

 According to Vivekananda, an important teaching he received from Ramakrishna was that Jiva is Shiva (each individual is divinity itself).
 So he stressed on Shiva Jnane Jiva Seva, (to serve common people considering them as manifestation of God).
 According to Vivekananda, man is potentially Divine, so, service to man is indeed service to God.